 Google Web Stories are one of the top marketing trends happening in 2022.
 They are a great way to repurpose your blog posts into easy-to-consume content for your readers.
 Plus you might see massive increases in your organic website traffic.
 Learn more about how to create Google Web Stories here!

-Do you remember when Instagram had introduced the short stories concept after Snapchat?
-How well social media users responded to it?
+Do you remember when Instagram introduced the short stories concept after Snapchat?
+How well do social media users respond to it?

 The short story concept is all the rage these days!

 Because of that, Google has launched its own version of the popular story format: Web Stories.
 This new feature allows website owners to take full advantage of storytelling aided with visual content.